stroparo/gostack-sample-projects-api/README.md

 # Projects API GoStack 12 sample

-This project implements a CRUD API to store information about projects with title and owner.
+This project implements a Web API to store information about projects with title and owner.

 As this is just a sample it is simplified and information is stored only in memory (JavaScript array).